Coty (NYSE:COTY) Issues FY 2022 Earnings Guidance

 Coty (NYSE:COTY – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $0.23-$0.27 for the period, compared to the consensus estimate of $0.27.
 The company issued revenue guidance of -.

+Coty (NYSE:COTY – Get Rating) last posted its earnings results on Monday, May 9th.
+The company reported $0.03 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.01 by $0.02.
+The firm had revenue of $1.19 billion during the quarter, compared to analysts’ expectations of $1.15 billion.
+Coty had a return on equity of 6.85% and a net margin of 3.93%.
+The firm’s revenue was up 15.4% on a year-over-year basis.
+Analysts expect that Coty will post 0.27 EPS for the current fiscal year.

-In other Coty news, CEO Sue Nabi purchased 4,786 shares of the firm’s stock in a transaction on Thursday, March 10th.
-The shares were purchased at an average price of $8.00 per share, for a total transaction of $38,288.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Bretten Gordon Von bought 13,514 shares of the firm’s stock in a transaction on Tuesday, March 8th.
-The stock was purchased at an average cost of $7.40 per share, for a total transaction of $100,003.60.
+In related news, Director Beatrice Ballini bought 7,000 shares of the stock in a transaction that occurred on Thursday, March 10th.
+The shares were bought at an average cost of $7.87 per share, for a total transaction of $55,090.00.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, insider Bretten Gordon Von acquired 12,392 shares of the stock in a transaction dated Thursday, March 10th.
+The stock was acquired at an average price of $7.87 per share, for a total transaction of $97,525.04.
 The disclosure for this purchase can be found here.
-In the last three months, insiders purchased 37,692 shares of company stock valued at $290,907.
-3.10% of the stock is currently owned by insiders.
+In the last ninety days, insiders have purchased 137,692 shares of company stock valued at $935,907.
+3.10% of the stock is owned by corporate insiders.

-Several hedge funds have recently bought and sold shares of COTY.
-Ameritas Investment Partners Inc. raised its holdings in shares of Coty by 3.5% in the first quarter.
-Ameritas Investment Partners Inc. now owns 91,866 shares of the company’s stock worth $826,000 after acquiring an additional 3,080 shares during the last quarter.
-Renaissance Technologies LLC grew its position in shares of Coty by 101.0% during the 1st quarter.
-Renaissance Technologies LLC now owns 5,552,330 shares of the company’s stock valued at $49,915,000 after acquiring an additional 2,789,300 shares during the period.
-Northern Trust Corp raised its holdings in shares of Coty by 0.7% in the first quarter.
-Northern Trust Corp now owns 2,544,391 shares of the company’s stock valued at $22,874,000 after buying an additional 18,805 shares during the last quarter.
-Charles Schwab Investment Management Inc. lifted its holdings in shares of Coty by 2.5% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 4,016,021 shares of the company’s stock valued at $36,104,000 after acquiring an additional 97,580 shares in the last quarter.
-Finally, Clearbridge Investments LLC grew its position in Coty by 123.3% in the first quarter.
-Clearbridge Investments LLC now owns 16,862,950 shares of the company’s stock worth $151,598,000 after acquiring an additional 9,311,527 shares in the last quarter.
-37.60% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+BlackRock Inc. grew its stake in shares of Coty by 20.0% during the first quarter.
+BlackRock Inc. now owns 46,632,257 shares of the company’s stock valued at $419,223,000 after buying an additional 7,760,564 shares during the last quarter.
+Vanguard Group Inc. lifted its holdings in shares of Coty by 13.3% during the 1st quarter.
+Vanguard Group Inc. now owns 34,950,784 shares of the company’s stock valued at $314,208,000 after purchasing an additional 4,092,581 shares during the last quarter.
+Clearbridge Investments LLC lifted its holdings in shares of Coty by 123.3% during the 1st quarter.
+Clearbridge Investments LLC now owns 16,862,950 shares of the company’s stock valued at $151,598,000 after purchasing an additional 9,311,527 shares during the last quarter.
+State Street Corp lifted its holdings in shares of Coty by 7.8% during the 1st quarter.
+State Street Corp now owns 8,985,005 shares of the company’s stock valued at $80,775,000 after purchasing an additional 648,084 shares during the last quarter.
+Finally, Goldman Sachs Group Inc. increased its position in shares of Coty by 119.5% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 8,312,124 shares of the company’s stock valued at $74,726,000 after acquiring an additional 4,525,332 shares during the period.
+37.60% of the stock is currently owned by institutional investors.

 Coty Company Profile (Get Rating)